consiglionazionaledellericerche/jscontact-tools/README.md

     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.

-7. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.
+6. Validation is performed before conversion if the configuration property `setCardMustBeValidated` is set to `true`.

-8. Default values for the configuration properties are:
+7. Default values for the configuration properties are:

-    - `extensionsPrefix = "extension:"`
     - `customTimeZonesPrefix = "tz"`
     - `setCardMustBeValidated = true`
     - `setAutoIdsProfile = true`